-Second Indigenous-centered digital workshop for early-career professionals will be virtual and co-hosted with NPR station KOSU in Oklahoma City.
+Second Indigenous-centered workshop for early-career professionals will be virtual and co-hosted with NPR station KOSU in Oklahoma City

-The Native American Journalists Association is partnering again with NPR’s Next Generation Radio Project for NextGenRadio: Indigenous, a 5-day digital-first workshop centering Indigenous stories and storytellers Nov.
-1-6, 2021.
-Applications are due by midnight CDT Oct.
-7.
+The Native American Journalists Association and NPR’s Next Generation Radio Project will host the second NextGenRadio: Indigenous, a 5-day digital-first workshop centering Indigenous stories and storytellers Nov.
+1-6.
+The application deadline has been extended to midnight CDT Oct.
+15.

-There is no cost to selected participants, who will receive a stipend for their time and work.
+There is no cost and selected participants will receive a $500 stipend for their time and work.

-The first NextGenRadio: Indigenous project launched in March 2021 and can be found here.
+The first NAJA-NPR NextGenRadio: Indigenous project launched in March 2021.

 For questions or more information, email: firstname.lastname@example.org.